 Limitations of Drug Testing

-One of the insurmountable problems faced by drug testing is that it can’t determine whether you were using the substance while at work.
+One insurmountable problem that drug testing faces is that it can’t determine whether you were using the substance while at work.
 Numerous lawsuits have been carried out on this basis, with many of them centering around marijuana use.
 Some people win their cases, and others don’t.
-It’s a sad fact that there is no concrete legislation right now.
+There is no concrete legislation right now.

-A second issue is that 5-panel, 10-panel, and 15-panel drug tests don’t test for all the drugs an employee could be using.
-For example, even 15-panel tests don’t check for things like LSD, magic mushrooms, peyote, or mescaline.
-With the use of psychoactive substances like kratom growing in the USA, it’s unfortunate that drug tests can’t catch everything.
+A second issue is that 5-panel, 10-panel, and 15-panel drug tests don’t look for all the drugs an employee could be using.
+For example, even 15-panel tests don’t check for LSD, magic mushrooms, peyote, or mescaline.

 Final Thoughts: The Difference Between Drug Tests

 Drug testing is something that strikes fear into the hearts of many Americans.
-It seems unfair that marijuana is legal, and yet citizens can be punished and fired for using it in their own leisure time.
+It seems unfair that in states where marijuana is legal, citizens can be punished and fired for using it in their leisure time.

 The most you can do is stay clued up on the laws in your state and be prepared to fight your case.
-You can also try to be as educated as possible on drug tests, too.
-There are ways to try and cheat a test but at your own risk, of course.
-Perhaps you should try one of the many detox drinks online or even try using synthetic urine.
-Whatever you choose, be careful.
+You can also try to be as educated as possible on drug tests too.

 The only way to be certain that you’ll pass a drug test is to be truthful and abstain from use before the test.